 Session Four: Steps 8-9 of EFT – Pursuer Softening and Stage Three Consolidation

-- Describe 3 ways to facilitate and promote acceptance in the “observing,” previously withdrawn partner.
+- Discuss 3 ways to facilitate and promote acceptance in the “observing,” previously withdrawn partner.

 - List 2 ways to identify and resolve common impasses with couples.